Deploy OIDC in production

 ## Session cache and role changes [#session-cache-and-role-changes]

 A user's role is part of their session cache key.
-When a claim change at the IdP changes a user's role, the cached session must be invalidated for the new authorization to take effect — otherwise stale authorization can persist.
+When a claim change at the IdP changes a user's role, the platform must invalidate the cached session for the new authorization to take effect.
+Without invalidation, stale authorization persists.
 Account for cache invalidation when you rely on claim-driven promotion or demotion.

 ## OpenShift parity [#openshift-parity]

 Chart changes must stay deployable to on-prem OpenShift clusters.
 When you add or change OIDC values, mirror them in `values-openshift.yaml`, the canonical OpenShift override example, in the same change.
-Source the client secret through the cluster's secret mechanism (for example Conjur-injected secrets) rather than chart literals.
+Source the client secret, and the `apiKey` when OIDC wallet verification is enabled, through the cluster's secret mechanism (for example Conjur-injected secrets) rather than chart literals.

 ## Rollout checklist [#rollout-checklist]